Isha0468/CivicFix/README.md

 # 📖 Overview

-**CivicFix** is a full-stack civic issue management platform that bridges the gap between **Citizens**, **Municipal Officers**, and **Administrators**.
+**CivicFix** is a modern full-stack civic issue management platform developed using the **MERN Stack**.

-Users can report civic problems such as potholes, garbage collection issues, water leakage, streetlight failures, and more.
-Officers manage and resolve complaints while administrators monitor city-wide operations through an analytics dashboard.
+The platform enables citizens to report civic issues such as potholes, garbage collection problems, water leakage, damaged streetlights, and other municipal concerns.
+Municipal officers can manage and resolve complaints, while administrators oversee platform operations through a centralized dashboard.

 ---